MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/calculated-fields-form/README.txt

 * Fixes an issue in the RESETFORM operation that was not resettings the values of the calculated field.
 * Modifies the database data source in the DS fields set to include the Distinct attribute (Developer and Platinum versions of the plugin).

-= 1.2.20 =

-* Implements the asynchronous attribute in the forms shortcodes to combine with the iframe attribute.
-It improves the loading speed process of pages with forms loaded into iframes.
-* Modifies the reCAPTCHA add-on to allow multiple forms protected with reCAPTCHA on the same page (Developer and Platinum versions of the plugin).